yasamanrezvani/Toxoplasma/README.md

 This pipeline performs the following tasks:
 * Performs quality control on FASTQ files using FASTQC
 * Aligns the fatsq reads of each sample to the reference genome using Tophat
+* Quantifies the expression of genes in each sample using cuffdiff from cufflinks package
+* Find differentially expressed genes between various comparisons.